A guide to selling property in Tenerife

 Another important document you must have is proof of payment of IBI for the current year.
 This is payable once a year, usually in the summer but runs from the 1st January until the 31st of December.
 Some people are not sure who is liable for this, but it is very simple.
 Whoever owns the property on the 1st of January is responsible for paying the IBI for the entire year.

 Your agent should give you a check list of all the necessary documents needed and will tell you where you need to go to get them.
 If you have them all ready from the beginning, it will make life a lot easier for everyone involved, as well as helping to speed up the sales process.

-Preparing for the photographer.
+Preparing for the photo shoot.

-In order to help the photographer do their job properly, there are a few simple guidelines you should follow, most of which is common sense, but you would be surprised at the condition some owners leave their property in preparation for a photo shoot.
+In order to help the agent do their job properly, there are a few simple guidelines you should follow, most of which is common sense, but you would be surprised at the condition some owners leave their property in preparation for a photo shoot.

-The photographer will be used to working around all sorts of conditions but please play your part in helping them, and don’t expect them to work miracles.
+The agents photographer will be used to working around all sorts of conditions but please play your part in helping them, and don’t expect them to work miracles.
 If you have not cleaned and prepared your property to a good standard for the photo shoot, they might even refuse to take the photos and want to come back another day when the property is properly prepared.